-- All parties who have participated in certain substantive aspects of this research project but have roles outside those specified must still be listed as co-authors.
-In contrast, other parties who participate in non-substantive aspects may be named in the acknowledgments section.
+- All parties participating in this research project's substantive aspects but have roles outside those specified must still be listed as co-authors.
+In contrast, other parties participating in non-substantive aspects may be named in the Acknowledgments section.
 Corresponding authors must ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper.
-All co-authors must have approved the document's final version and its submission for publication in the Borneo Journal of Pharmacy.
+All co-authors must have approved the document's final version and submission for publication in the Borneo Journal of Pharmacy.

 - Suppose work on a manuscript involves chemicals, living things, procedures, or hazardous equipment that are unusual and inherent in their use.
 In that case, the author must identify and address them in the manuscript.
 The aim is that other researchers who wish to replicate the research can know and be aware of these potential hazards.

-- Authors must disclose any financial or other conflicts of interest in their manuscripts that may be construed to influence the results or interpretation of their manuscript.
-All sources of financial support for research projects must be disclosed, whether it comes from the authors' home institution or other external institutions.
+- Authors must disclose any financial or other conflicts of interest in their manuscripts that may be construed to influence the results or interpretation of their manuscripts.
+All sources of financial support for research projects must be disclosed, whether from the authors' home institution or other external institutions.
 Potential conflicts of interest must be announced in the Conflict of Interest section.
 More information can be found in the Conflict of Interest Policy.
 At the same time, for research that receives grants from an institution, both governmental and private, the authors must include the number of grants received.
-Other information such as the author who received the grant and the date of acquisition can also be mentioned in the Funding section.
+Other information, such as the author who received the grant and the date of acquisition, can also be mentioned in the Funding section.

 - When an author discovers a significant error or inaccuracy in their published work, it is the author's obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
-If the editor or the publisher learns from a third party that a published work contains a significant error, the author must promptly retract or correct the paper or provide evidence to the editor of the correctness of the original article.
+Suppose the editor or the publisher learns from a third party that a published work contains a significant error.
+In that case, the author must promptly retract or correct the paper or provide evidence to the editor of the correctness of the original article.
 More information regarding error handling in published manuscripts can be seen in the Retraction, Withdrawal, and Correction (R-W-C) Policy.

 - Editor-in-Charge evaluates submitted manuscripts based exclusively on their academic merit (importance, originality, study validity, and clarity) and their relevance to the scope of the journal, regardless of the author's race, gender, sexual orientation, ethnic origin, nationality, religious beliefs, political philosophy or institutional affiliation.
 The decision to edit and publish is not determined by government policy or other institutions outside the journal.
 The Editor-in-Chief has complete authority over all editorial content of the journal and at the time of publication of that content.
 At the same time, the Editor-in-Charge is fully responsible for the content of the manuscripts they handle and decide to publish.

-- Editors and publishers should take responsive action rationally when ethical complaints have been raised regarding published manuscripts.
+- Editors and publishers should respond rationally when raised ethical complaints regarding published manuscripts.
 Any reported acts of unethical publishing behavior will be examined, even if discovered years after publication.
 However, the publisher will decide to follow up on the findings by considering the interests of all parties involved.

 - The main task of the reviewer is to provide comments regarding the substance of the manuscript being reviewed.
-Reviewers are not expected to comment on technical matters such as writing and grammar or other information that the Editor-in-Charge can handle.
+Reviewers are not expected to comment on technical matters such as writing, grammar, or other information that the Editor-in-Charge can handle.
 Comments from reviewers are recommendations, and the Editor-in-Charge may decide not to consider recommendations from reviewers under certain circumstances.
-In the event that the two reviewers provide contradictory comments, the associate editor in charge may request additional recommendations from the third reviewer.
+If the two reviewers provide contradictory comments, the associate editor in charge may request additional recommendations from the third reviewer.
 More information can be found in the Peer-Review Policies.

-- Reviewers are strongly advised to provide comments based on the Borneo Journal of Pharmacy guidelines via the form for reviewers, which is available when the reviewer agrees to conduct a peer-review, although free-form comments are also welcome.
-Borneo Journal of Pharmacy does not recommend reviewers provide notes and comments directly on the manuscript file being reviewed.
+- Reviewers are strongly advised to provide comments based on the Borneo Journal of Pharmacy guidelines via the reviewer form, which is available when the reviewer agrees to conduct a peer review.
+However, free-form comments are also welcome.
+Borneo Journal of Pharmacy does not recommend that reviewers provide notes and comments directly on the reviewed manuscript file.

 - Any appointed reviewers who feel unqualified to review the research reported in a manuscript or know that its prompt review will be impossible should notify the Editor-in-Charge and excuse themself from the review process.
 Suppose the reviewers have already received the assignment to review but experience a condition that makes them unable to complete the task on time.
 In that case, the reviewers must immediately inform the Editor-in-Charge.
 Editor-in-Charge will send a reminder notification if reviewers have not provided comments and recommendations after the deadline.
 If reviewers do not respond one week after being reminded, the Editor-in-Charge may appoint a third reviewer to provide comments and recommendations for replacement.

 - Reviewers are strictly prohibited from publishing or showing reviewed manuscripts to anyone other than the Editor-in-Charge and Editor-in-Chief of the Borneo Journal of Pharmacy.
-However, reviewers may co-review manuscripts with colleagues who have the same expertise for training purposes after obtaining approval from the Editor-in-Charge while maintaining confidentiality principles.
-Reviewers are also allowed and recommended to keep information about the titles of manuscripts reviewed on several services such as Publons or ReviewerCredits.
+However, while maintaining confidentiality, reviewers may co-review manuscripts with colleagues with the same expertise for training purposes after obtaining approval from the Editor-in-Charge.
+Reviewers are also allowed and recommended to keep information about the titles of manuscripts reviewed on several services such as Web of Science or ReviewerCredits.

-- Reviewers are expected to provide objective comments on the substance of the manuscript without giving any comments on matters outside the substance of the manuscript.
+- Reviewers are expected to provide objective comments on the substance of the manuscript without any comments on matters outside the substance.
 Personal comments beyond substance, whether negative or positive, are highly undesirable, and the Editor-in-Charge reserves the right to remove such comments before passing them on to the authors.

-- Reviewers have the right to provide recommendations for references to authors, including those from the reviewers' own publications, as long as they are relevant to the substance being discussed and are supportive or disproportionate to the manuscript's contents.
-However, reviewers are not allowed to ask authors to cite their publications, especially if accompanied by coercion.
+- Reviewers have the right to provide recommendations for references to authors, including those from the reviewers' publications, as long as they are relevant to the substance being discussed and are supportive or disproportionate to the manuscript's contents.
+However, reviewers cannot ask authors to cite their publications, especially if accompanied by coercion.

 - Reviewers should identify the accuracy of the statements in the manuscript against the source of references used.
 Reviewers are also expected to match the references cited in the manuscript with those listed in the reference list.
-If there are references that are suspected to be erroneous or do not fit the context in the manuscript, reviewers must inform the Editor-in-Charge as a critical consideration.
+If there are references suspected to be erroneous or do not fit the context of the manuscript, reviewers must inform the Editor-in-Charge as a critical consideration.

 - Reviewers should not consider manuscripts with conflicts of interest resulting from objects discussed explicitly in the manuscript.
-Reviewers must also state if they know (or suspect that they know) the author's identity of the manuscript under review.
+Reviewers must also state if they know (or suspect) the author's identity of the manuscript under review.